 Change the date and time per your timezone and also starting of the week.

 Discussion settings allow managing WordPress commenting options.
 Here you can enable or disable the comments on the blog post and also set up the moderation option like, all comments should be approved, or at least one comment should be pre-approved, etc.

-Discussion setting will also allow configuring the number of comments to appear in a single page.
+The discussion settings will also allow configuring the number of comments to appear on a single page.
 You can even blacklist offensive words if these are used in comments.

 There are quite a few options and settings.
 Read through completely under Discussion settings and select the best suitable for you.